 (ii) In addition, to pass the financial test, a company shall meet all of the following requirements:

-(I) the company's independent certified public accountant shall have compared the data used by the company in the financial test, that is required to be derived from the independently audited year end financial statement based on United States generally accepted accounting practices for the latest fiscal year, with the amounts in the financial statement.
-In connection with that procedure, the licensee shall inform the agency within 90 days of any matters that may cause the auditor to believe that the data specified in the financial test should be adjusted and that the company no longer passes the test;
+(I) the company's independent certified public accountant shall have compared the data used by the company in the financial test, that is required to be derived from the independently audited year-end financial statement based on United States generally accepted accounting practices for the latest fiscal year, with the amounts in the financial statement.
+In connection with that procedure, the licensee shall inform the department within 90 days of any matters that may cause the auditor to believe that the data specified in the financial test should be adjusted and that the company no longer passes the test;

 (II) after the initial financial test, the company shall repeat passage of the test within 90 days after the close of each succeeding fiscal year; and

-(III) if the licensee no longer meets the requirements of subparagraph (B)(i) of this paragraph, the licensee shall send notice to the agency of intent to establish alternative financial assurance as specified in the agency's rules.
-The notice shall be sent by certified mail, return receipt requested, within 90 days after the end of the fiscal year for which the year end financial data show that the licensee no longer meets the financial test requirements.
+(III) if the licensee no longer meets the requirements of subparagraph (B)(i) of this paragraph, the licensee shall send notice to the department of its intent to establish alternative financial assurance as specified in the department’s rules.
+The notice shall be sent by certified mail, return receipt requested, within 90 days after the end of the fiscal year for which the year-end financial data show that the licensee no longer meets the financial test requirements.
 The licensee shall provide alternative financial assurance within 120 days after the end of such fiscal year.

 (C) Company self-guarantee.
 The terms of a self-guarantee that an applicant or licensee furnishes shall provide the following.

-(i) The guarantee shall remain in force unless the licensee sends notice of cancellation by certified mail, return receipt requested, to the agency.
+(i) The guarantee shall remain in force unless the licensee sends notice of cancellation by certified mail, return receipt requested, to the department .
 Cancellation may not occur until an alternative financial assurance mechanism is in place.

-(ii) The licensee shall provide alternative financial assurance as specified in the agency rules within 90 days following receipt by the agency of a notice of cancellation of the guarantee.
+(ii) The licensee shall provide alternative financial assurance as specified in the department’s rules within 90 days following receipt by the department of a notice of cancellation of the guarantee.

-(iii) The guarantee and financial test provisions shall remain in effect until the agency has terminated the license or until another financial assurance method acceptable to the agency has been put in effect by the licensee.
+(iii) The guarantee and financial test provisions shall remain in effect until the department has terminated the license or until another financial assurance method acceptable to the department has been put in effect by the licensee.

-(iv) The applicant or licensee shall provide to the agency a written guarantee (a written commitment by a corporate officer) that states that the licensee will fund and carry out the required decommissioning activities or, upon issuance of an order by the agency, the licensee will set up and fund a trust in the amount of the current cost estimates for decommissioning.
+(iv) The applicant or licensee shall provide to the department a written guarantee (a written commitment by a corporate officer) that states that the licensee will fund and carry out the required decommissioning activities or, upon issuance of an order by the department , the licensee will set up and fund a trust in the amount of the current cost estimates for decommissioning.

 (6) Criteria relating to use of financial tests and self-guarantees for providing reasonable assurance of funds for decommissioning by nonprofit entities, such as colleges, universities, and nonprofit hospitals.